Worcestershire sauce: Ingredients

-The ingredients vary by manufacturer but often include vinegar; salt; a sweetener such as sugar or molasses; aromatics such as garlic, shallots, or onions; soy sauce; and fish or fish sauce.
-Some formulations may include tamarind, umeboshi or other pickles, chili peppers, citrus, or spices such as cloves.
+The ingredients vary by manufacturer but often include vinegar, salt, a sweetener such as sugar or molasses, aromatics such as garlic, shallots, or onions, soy sauce, and fish or fish sauce.
+Some formulations may include tamarind, umeboshi or other pickles, chili peppers, citrus, or spices, such as cloves.

 Several anchovy-free vegetarian and vegan varieties are available for those who avoid, or are allergic to, fish.
 The Codex Alimentarius recommends that prepared food containing Worcestershire sauce with anchovies include a label warning of fish content, although this is not required in most jurisdictions.
-The US Department of Agriculture has required the recall of some products with undeclared Worcestershire sauce.
+The U.S. Department of Agriculture has required the recall of some products with undeclared Worcestershire sauce.
 Generally, Orthodox Jews refrain from eating fish and meat in the same dish, so they do not use traditional Worcestershire sauce to season meat.
 However, certain brands are certified to contain less than 1/60 of the fish product and can be used with meat.

 Although soy sauce is used in many variations of Worcestershire sauce since the 1880s, it is debated whether Lea & Perrins has ever used any in their preparation.
 According to William Shurtleff's SoyInfo Center, a 1991 letter from factory general manager J. W. Garnett describes the brand switching to hydrolyzed vegetable protein during World War II due to shortages.
 As of 2021, soy is not declared as an ingredient in the Lea & Perrins sauce.